lexbalan/Modest/docs/def/var.md

 var <#identifier#> : <#type_expression#>
 ```

-2. Variable definition, without explicit type specification, with *default value* (**it must have *Non-Generic type***).
+2. Variable definition without explicit type specification, with *default value* (**it must have *Non-Generic type***).
 Type of variable will be the same as *default value* type.
 ```
 var <#identifier#> = <#default_value_expression#>
 ```

-3. Variable definition, with explicit type specification and *default value*. *Default value* will be implicit casted to type of variable definition.
+3. Variable definition with explicit type specification and *default value*. *Default value* will be implicit casted to type of variable definition.
 ```
 var <#identifier#> : <#type_expression#> = <#default_value_expression#>
 ```